-

 2 Weather-resistant electrical equipment that keeps temporary power stable outdoors

 Summer sites punish gear from every direction.
 Rain arrives suddenly.
 Washdown happens where dust collects.
 Debris settles into every opening.
-That is why weather-resistant power distribution for summer job sites belongs near the top of any upgrade list.
+That is why weather-resistant power distribution belongs near the top of any upgrade list.
 A stronger enclosure alone is not enough, but it is a critical start.

 Which rugged electrical enclosures matter most when rain, washdown, and airborne debris are part of the day